Investing in Brazil

 If you are interested in the mining sector, you should check the “Invest Mining” initiative, at <https://investmining.com.br/en/>.

-Brazil is a party to several WIPO treaties, such as the Patent Cooperation System (PCT), the Madrid System for trademarks, and the Hague System for designs.
+Brazil is a party to several WIPO treaties, such as the Patent Cooperation Treaty (PCT), the Madrid System for the International Registration of Marks, and the Hague System for the International Registration of Industrial Designs.

 SECOM-Sydney has jurisdiction over the states of New South Wales (NSW), Queensland (QLD), and the Northern Territory (NT); over the Australian territories: Lord Howe Island, Norfolk Island, Ashmore & Cartier Islands, Coral Sea Islands Territory, Heard & McDonald Islands, and the Cocos (Keeling) Islands; over the French territories: Wallis & Futuna Islands, Loyalty Islands, New Caledonia, over French Polynesia (including the Gambier, Marquesas, Society, Tubuai, and Tuamotu Archipelago Islands), and over the American territory: American Samoa.